KrisD2004/ReadMe/201/class11/README.md

 Ex. <video src="rabbit320.webm" controls></video>

 * Src In the same way as for the <img> element, the src (source) attribute contains a path to the video you want to embed.
 It works in exactly the same way.
 * controls - the useres must be able control video and audio playback (it's especially critical for people who have epilepsy)!

-* Audio element works just like the <video> element, with a few small differences as outlined below.

 ## Questions